Fish Iowa - Fishing Report - Search

 • Contact Person: Dave Bierman - 563-872-5495

-• Comments: Mississippi River water levels are rising across the district.
-Water temperatures have warmed considerably over the past week.
-The pre-spawn walleye bite has been good.
-The Mississippi River paddlefish snagging season is open until April 15.
-There is a 33-inch maximum length limit with a daily limit of two and a possession limit of four.
-Please consult the DNR website or the 2026 Iowa Fishing Regulations booklet (page 11) for more information on this unique angling opportunity.
-Call your locat bait shops or Iowa DNR Fisheries office for the latest information on river conditions.
-Last updated on 03/26/2026
+• Comments: Mississippi River water levels are rising fast with the recent rains, hampering angling activity across the district.
+Water clarity is stained/cloudy.
+The Mississippi River paddlefish snagging season closed on April 15.
+Call your local bait shops or Iowa DNR Fisheries office for the latest information on river conditions.
+Last updated on 04/16/2026

 • Ramp Condition: Useable

-• Comments: Water level is around 8.2 feet at the Dubuque tailwater and is forecast to rise a couple more feet.
-Water temperatures have increased considerably since last week.
-The pre-spawn walleye and sauger bite is on.
-Call your local bait shops for the latest information.
-Last updated on 03/26/2026
+• Comments: Water level is around 11.9 feet at the Dubuque tailwater and will be rising for the foreseeable future.
+Call your local bait shops for the latest information on boat ramp accessibility.
+Last updated on 04/16/2026

 Black Crappie - Slow